apietu/primeNumbers/README.md

-Hello I am very excited to share to you my first python project which is a wonderfull guessing game.
-I hope you enjoy playin this game.
+Hello I am very excited to share to you this project.
+This program allows you to enter a range of numbers and then print out the prime numbers in the range of numbers.

 # Getting Started.